 My work continues to focus on health/mental health; arts-based interventions; addiction recovery; and liberation-based healing practices.

 As a facilitator, I have created curricula and processes for staff and young people in the arts, supported teachers and principals on classroom management strategies, and helped burgeoning not-for-profits create new systems and tackle difficult organizational situations.
 Clients included: Children’s Trust Neighborhood Initiative, Federation of East Village Artists, Black Alliance for Just Immigration, Newark Public Schools, and others.
 Most recently, I developed a creative workshop program for men in addiction recovery and young women in transitional housing for Turning Point in Brooklyn.
 I studied Clinical Practice at the Silberman School of Social Work at Hunter College.

 I have held internships with Exceed Charter Schools working with children in grades K-6 and was selected to be part of the Diversity in Social Work program at the Ackerman Institute for the Family.
-I am currently running a therapy group for women of color and maintaining a private practice supervised by a private practitioner with 25+ years experience in family systems and relational approaches, and am using my clinical skills at Mount Sinai Hospital.
+I am currently running a therapy group for women of color and maintaining a private practice supervised by a private practitioner with 25+ years experience in family systems and relational approaches.

 Liberation Based Healing Conference